fwupd/fwupd/plugins/README.md

 welcome.

-We will not accept plugins that upgrade hardware using a proprietary Linux executable, library, or DBus interface.
+We will not accept plugins that upgrade hardware using a proprietary Linux executable, proprietary UEFI executable, proprietary library, or DBus interface.

 Plugin interaction
 ------------------